PakL/TTVStreamerTool/README.md

 You can, of course, create a script or batch to execute this command more easily.

 #### Important when updating source
-Make sure you execute `npm update` in case I added new node modules or updated the existing one.
+Make sure you execute `npm update` and `npm upgrade` in case I added new node modules or updated the existing one.